 Promotions and Activities Committee

-- Effective management and the successful securing of private sponsorship have enabled the Town Council to continue funding the award-winning Yeovil in Bloom initiative at a cost of just under £39,000.
-Last year, Yeovil was successful in achieving a Gold award in the South West in Bloom competition for the fifth time.
+- Effective management and the successful securing of private sponsorship have enabled the Town Council to continue funding the award-winning Yeovil in Bloom initiative at a cost of just under £40,000.
+Last year, Yeovil was successful in achieving a Gold award in the South West in Bloom competition for the sixth time.

-- Providing just over £21,000 towards the installation of the newly acquired Christmas Lights display - making the Town an even more attractive place to visit and shop in the weeks leading up to Christmas.
+- Providing just over £21,600 towards the installation of the Christmas Lights display - making the Town an even more attractive place to visit and shop in the weeks leading up to Christmas.

 - Contributing £3,000 to the reconstituted Yeovil Town Centre Partnership - now known as the Yeovil Town Team - to help secure and develop its role in the Town.
-This is an important initiative that helps to fuel the economic prosperity and vibrancy of the Town Centre, and the allocated resources are helping the Partnership to flourish and develop new initiatives such as the Town Centre App, Shopper’s Loyalty Card and last year’s successful Food Festival.
+This is an important initiative that helps to fuel the economic prosperity and vibrancy of the Town Centre, and the allocated resources are helping the Partnership to flourish and develop new initiatives such as the Town Centre App, the Shopper’s Loyalty Card, and last year’s Children’s Christmas Lantern Parade.

 Policy, Resources and Finance Committee